Detectives & criminal investigators

 Save Image

 Data on higher education choices for Detectives & criminal investigators from The Department of Education and Census Bureau.
-The most common major for Detectives & criminal investigators is Protective Services but a relatively high number of Detectives & criminal investigators hold a major in Protective Services.
+The most common major for Detectives & criminal investigators is Protective Services but the most specialized major according to RCA in 2024 were Protective Services.

 Majors